run-ai/docs/docs/developer/rest-auth.md

 * Copy the domain of the web page to be used as `<COMPANY-URL>` below.
 This can be [app.run.ai](https://app.run.ai){target=_blank} for SaaS installation or a custom URL for Self-hosted installations

 !!!
 Important Note
-    Creating Client Application tokens is only available with SaaS installations where the tenant has been created post-November 2021 or any Self-hosted installation.
+    Creating Client Application tokens is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation.
 If you do not see the `Settings | Application` area, please contact Run:AI customer support.

 ## Request a Token